danielunderwood/danielunderwood.github.io/content/post/nixos-nas.md

 ### ZFS All the Way Down

-Since I my old system was ZFS-based, I decided to go with ZFS for all my filesystems.
+Since my old system was ZFS-based, I decided to go with ZFS for all my filesystems.
 I roughly followed the instructions in the [NixOS wiki][nixos-zfs]:

 ```bash
 # Set this to your root partition